 Page last updated on 16-09-2021.

 The Port is responsible for the management of two Great Barrier Reef World Heritage Ports, the Port of Townsville and the Port of Lucinda.
 Both ports operate under a broad range of legislative processes and significant environmental controls to ensure port operations are managed to a high level appropriate to our location close to a number of highly sensitive environmental areas.
 The Port operates under an Environmental Management System (EMS) accredited to International Organisation for Standardisation (ISO) 14001:2015 and is committed to the protection of the environment and sustainable development.

-The companies that operate within our ports must take appropriate measures to minimise their impacts including on the air, the water and the soil.
-Port Operators undertake a range of sustainability and environmental initiatives on their sites, and continual improvement so that they can plan and manage sound environmental sustainable solutions.
+The companies (Port Customers) that operate within our ports must have relevant approvals and implement measures to comply with legislation and minimise their impacts on the air, the water and the land.
+Port Customers undertake a range of sustainability, environmental and continual improvement initiatives on their sites in order to focus, plan and manage sound environmental stewardship and environmentally sustainable solutions.